gigatar/torblink/README.md

 # torblink
-RaspberryPi application to listen for tor traffic and blink an LED on
+RaspberryPi application to listen for tor traffic and blink an LED when traffic is seen

 This program has two required libraries:
   1. wiringPi: http://wiringpi.com/